dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 As in the analysis of hovering, the relevant area is the squared wingspan 𝐿2, because the wings alter the airflow over a distance comparable to their longest dimension, which is their wingspan.
 You can see this effect in a NASA photograph of an airplane flying through a cloud of smoke.
 The giant swirl, known as the wake vortex, has a diameter comparable to the plane's wingspan.
 Large planes can generate vortices that flip over small planes.
 Thus, when coming in for landing, planes must maintain enough separation to give these vortices time to dissipate.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-98

-3 Symmetry and conservation

-With these estimates, the equation for 𝑣𝑧 becomes 𝑚𝑔
+With these estimates, the equation for 𝑣𝑧 becomes:

-⏟ ∼

-𝜌air𝑣𝑧

-⏟

-×

-𝑣

-⏟ × 𝐿2

-⏟ .

 (3.101)

-transfer rate

-downward-momentum density

-flow speed

-area

-Now we can solve for the downward air speed: 𝑣𝑧 ∼ 𝑚𝑔
+Now we can solve for the downward air speed:

-𝜌air𝑣𝐿2 .

 (3.102)

-Now we can estimate the power required to generate lift in forward flight: 𝑃 = force
+Now we can estimate the power required to generate lift in forward flight:

-⏟ × velocity

-⏟⏟⏟⏟⏟ ∼ 𝑚𝑔 × 𝑚𝑔

-𝜌

-𝑚𝑔

-𝑣

-air𝑣𝐿2 = (𝑚𝑔)2

-𝜌air𝑣𝐿2 .

 (3.103)

-𝑧

 Here is a comparison of hovering and forward flight.

-hovering

-forward flight

-deflection area

-𝐿2

-𝐿2

-downward-momentum density

-𝜌air𝑣𝑧

-𝜌air𝑣𝑧

-flow speed

-𝑣𝑧

-𝑣

-downward-momentum flux

-𝜌air𝑣2𝑧

-𝜌air𝑣𝑧𝑣

-downward-momentum flow 𝑚𝑔

-𝜌air𝑣2𝑧𝐿2

-𝜌air𝑣𝑧𝑣𝐿2

-downward velocity 𝑣𝑧

-𝑚𝑔/𝜌air𝐿2

-𝑚𝑔/𝜌air𝑣𝐿2

-power to generate lift (𝑚𝑔𝑣𝑧)

-𝑚𝑔 𝑚𝑔/𝜌air𝐿2

-(𝑚𝑔)2/𝜌air𝑣𝐿2

 In contrast to hovering, in forward flight the power contains the forward velocity in the denominator — a location that would produce nonsense for hovering, where the forward velocity is zero.